aodhanlutetiae/aodhanlutetiae.github.io/_posts/2024-03-01-food-scores.md

 *Screenshot of (part of) how the tool might respond when asked about a specific local authority, with the names of the area's food outlets removed*

+Faced with a simple but pressing question after Covid, “Who should we inspect first?” the FSA paid the company Cognizant to build the technology.
 The model was to be used to identify which cases were most urgent, leaving local authority inspectors to establish the actual rating after a visit.

 The code used to train the computer model was released in response to a Freedom of Information request along with an outline of the kinds of data that, once supplied to the computer system, would generate the two predictions.